harisadnan21/board-game-creator-runner/doc/SPRINT_MILESTONES.md

 #### Builder

-* Ricky - Implement Editing of Game elements and assigning rules to players (Back-end)
+* Ricky - Implement Editing of Game elements and assigning moves to players (Back-end)
 * Thivya - Continue work on ElementTab views, allowing the creation of win conditions
-* Mike - Implement Editing of Game elements and assigning rules to players (UI)
+* Mike - Implement Editing of Game elements and assigning moves to players (UI)
 * Shaan - Maintain JSON saver with newly implemented options and implement Game Loading in the builder

 #### Engine